 Based on the available data, chemicals reported in this evaluation are expected to have strong skin sensitising potential.
-These chemicals were reported to have positive results in several guinea pig maximisation tests.
-Response rates $\geq 30\%$ were observed following intradermal induction at $\leq 0.1\%$, warranting hazard classification (see Hazard classifications relevant for worker health and safety section).
+These chemicals were reported to have positive results in several guinea pig maximisation tests (GPMT).
+Response rates \geq 30% were observed following intradermal induction at \leq 0.1%, warranting hazard classification (see Hazard classifications relevant for worker health and safety section).

 All chemicals contain similar amino groups in their structures: majority with ethylenediamine (EDA) and one with diethylenetriamine (DETA) moiety.
 Both EDA and DETA are listed as skin sensitisers - Category 1 in HCIS (SWA).
 In addition, QSAR predictions from the Derek Nexus version 2.2 have provided structural alerts in these chemicals for skin sensitisation.
 Two chemicals (CAS No. 93804-22-9 and 93804-23-0) have molecular weights above 500 and as such are expected to have lower dermal availability.
 It is not considered appropriate to read across the sub-categorisation for these chemicals.
-The available data are not sufficient to identify any further trends within the group and as such read across for the remaining chemicals is considered appropriate.

-N-[3-(trimethoxysilyl)propyl]-1,2-ethanediamine (CAS No. 1760-24-3) (OECD2003, REACH n.d. -a)
+N-[3-(trimethoxysilyl)propyl]-1,2-ethanediamine (CAS No. 1760-24-3) (OECD 2003, REACH n.d.-a)